BrokenPen/EmbeddedSystem-Lego-ev3/course/hardware/hardware.md

 ##### Boot from USB

-==The computer bios is not locked or you can boot computer from a USB device.==
+==Condition : The computer bios is not locked or you can boot computer from a USB device.==

 To avoid of troubleshooting in Windows OS, such as install Ethernet Driver for Lego EV3, use putty(ssh) remote access Lego EV3(ev3dev), using WinSCP(scp)...